Malana मलाणा , is an isolated village of Himachal Pradesh, having their own parliament and constitution.

 A tola, or 8 to 11,2 grams of Manala cream.

-The Kulu District in the Himachal Pradesh State of northern India is home to an ancient culture of hand-rubbed hashish.
+The Kullu District in the Himachal Pradesh State of northern India is home to an ancient culture of hand-rubbed hashish.

-The traditional charas-producing areas lie in the Parvatti Valley near Malana and in the Kulu Valley by Manali.
-The Hippie Hashish Trail reached the remote Kulu Valley after the Himalayan Foothill areas nearer Katmandu had been explored.
-The ganja fields of Kulu thrive at altitudes from 3,200 to 3,800 m.
+The traditional charas-producing areas lie in the Parvatti Valley near Malana and in the Kullu Valley by Manali.
+The Hippie Hashish Trail reached the remote Kullu Valley after the Himalayan Foothill areas nearer Katmandu had been explored.
+The ganja fields of Kullu thrive at altitudes from 3200 to 3800 m.

 At some point in the 70s, the cultivation of cannabis was introduced.
 Johnny tells us about Italian hippies from Sardegna – Cagliari, that have bought some quality Indica plants to Malana.
 Legend has it, that they escaped visa controls and where hiding in Malana, a secluded place at the time.
-These pioneers would plant weed there.
+These pioneers would plant weed choosing the sunniest mountain slopes.
+Also they would share their knowledge about cultivation and how to rub the plant.

-The wet, windy and sunny weather is excellent for cannabis cultivation.
-Resin is produced by various parts of the plant, but it is most heavily concentrated on the buds of unpollinated female cannabis flowers.
+The wet, windy and sunny weather around Malana is excellent for cannabis cultivation.
+Resin is produced by various parts of the plant, but it is most heavily concentrated on the buds of um-pollinated female cannabis flowers.
 Female plants are grown and harvested for their resin, that will give high quality charas (hashish).

 Franco-Casalone- Glenu